joshbatties/searching-algorithms/README.md

 # Depth-First-Search
 Depth-first search (DFS) is an algorithm used for traversing or searching tree or graph data structures.
-I have implemented the DFS algorithm with the graph represented as a list of lists.
+I have implemented the DFS algorithm with the graph represented as a list of lists (adjacency list).
 The algorithm initiates from a specified start node and explores as deep as possible into the graph's branches before backtracking.

 A step-by-step implementation of DFS: